The new PSD2 directive is a fundamental piece of payment legislation in Europe.

 This six month testing period before the September deadline was seen as critical for them to test the APIs that will connect them to banks and also key to pilot new services.

-During MONEY 2020 early June 2019, several speakers also pointed out that some banks and financial providers were clearly dragging their feet in handing over data to customers, arguing about their compliance and risk scenarios.
+At MONEY 2020 in June 2019, several speakers pointed out that some banks and financial providers were clearly dragging their feet in handing over data to customers, arguing about their compliance and risk scenarios.

 We shared our feedback on this in our blog post about the latest industry thinking on Open Banking.